-It’s really simple to start a society, you actually only need two things.
-First, there needs to be at least two of you and both have to be current MMU Students with a passion for whatever it is you’re wanting to start.
-Next, have a look at our list of societies. and make sure there isn’t a society there already which is the same or really similar to what you want to set up – we can’t have two societies the same.
-If it looks like there is a society that already exists, contact them about getting involved or contact us if you’re struggling to get in touch, drop us a line at: firstname.lastname@example.org Once you’ve done the above, take a minute to fill in the initial form here.
-Keep an eye out for an email from us to arrange a meeting with you.
-At the meeting we can answer any questions you have and to help you complete the accreditation form.
-After that, when you’ve finished the accreditation, send it to us and it’ll go to the Societies Council for approval.
-Once approved we’ll signpost you to training, set you up on the website and then welcome you to the societies family.
+It’s really simple to start a society, you only need two things.
+First, there needs to be at least two of you and you both have to be current MMU Students.
+Next, have a look at our list of societies and make sure there isn’t a society there already which is the same or really similar to what you want to set up.
+If it looks like there is a society that already exists, contact them about getting involved or contact us if you’re struggling to get in touch.

 For more information about claiming money back or about paying for something directly out of your account, see our online resources.

-If you or another member of your committee choose to leave the committee post during the year all you need to do is drop us an email confirming your intention to leave.
+If you or another member of your committee choose to leave the committee post during the year, all you need to do is drop us an email confirming your intention to leave.
 Once the post is vacant, we will contact the rest of the committee to arrange election dates to refill the role.
-If you want to add a role during the year, email: email@example.com.
+If you want to add a role during the year email us.
 If you add or remove positions for the next academic year, you must do this before your society elections.

 If you’re having problems as a committee, we’re here to help.
-You can pop in and see us, ring us or drop us an email.
+You can ring us or drop us an email.
 You can also contact your Societies and Development Officer who has first-hand experience of being on a society committee.

 If you find the role overwhelming, again we’re here to help.
 There are also other places we can direct you to.
 Take a look at Advice Centre or the University Counselling Service and always remember to put your studies first.